allenai/allenact/docs/getting_started/running-your-first-experiment.md

 # Running your first experiment

+## TODO: replace the following with a simple experiment that finishes in 2-3 minutes

 Assuming you have [installed all of the requirements](/#installation), you can run your first experiment by calling

 ```bash